 Happy Father's Day to all the amazing Dad's out there!!
-I made you some meat.
-In my household my husband doesn't even consider it a meal unless meat is involved.
-I'm thinking a lot of you are the same way.
+I made you some meat, otherwise known as these Brined and Glazed Hoisin Drumsticks.
+In my household, my husband doesn't even consider it a meal unless meat is involved.
+I'm thinking a lot of you feel the same way.

 This chicken is sticky and flavorful.
-When eaten with a side of buttery corn on the cob or mac n' cheese, it's throw your head back kind of delicious.
+When eaten with a side of buttery corn on the cob or mac n' cheese, it's "throw your head back" kind of delicious.
 You do that don't you?
+I mean, I feel that way about a lot of meals, like my Slow Cooker Chile Colorado Style Beef and my Dill Pickle Soup.

 The chicken is brined in a big pot but the marinade is easily done in a large Ziploc bag and left to sit for a couple hours.